 Entetsu Bus Website http://bus.entetsu.co.jp/index.html (Japanese)

-The Kururu bus costs just 100 yen and travels a loop circuit around the city.
+The Kururu bus costs just 200 yen and travels a loop circuit around the city. (unlimited rides only on that day)

 You can catch taxis from taxi stands located at stations and at the airport.
 You can also hail a vacant taxi (indicated by a display) while it is driving down a road.
 Normally, the rear left door opens and closes automatically for taxis in Japan.
 This means you do not need to open or close the door when getting in or out of the taxi.
 If you need to sit in the front passenger seat, however, you will need to operate the door manually.
 Wearing seatbelts is compulsory when riding in a taxi.